ChaofanChen/ORCSimulator/README.md

 - parameter_influence.py
 - multivariate.py

+Sample input data can be found in the same folder.

 ## Topology and System Design

-![Alt flow diagram of the geothermal ORC](./flowdiagram.svg)
+![Alt flow diagram of the geothermal ORC](./flowdiagram.svg) *Flow diagram of the geothermal ORC plant (a) and Ts-diagram of the process*

 The table below highlights the design parameters of the system.